Carleslc/Readteractive/README.md

 ```

 You can define an explicit page break using `\newpage` and explicit new line using `\newline` inside your chapter `.md` file.
-Unfortunately at the moment this only works for PDF version.
+Unfortunately this only works for PDF version.

 #### MathML

-Math equations are rendered using MathML, supported for HTML and PDF but only for some EPUB3 readers and currently gives unrecognised tags on _KindleGen_ converting to MOBI.
+Math equations are rendered using MathML, supported for HTML and PDF but only for some EPUB3 readers, and gives unrecognised tags on _KindleGen_ converting to MOBI.

-## TODO

-- Yeoman CLI to visualize graph links and renaming chapter ids.

-- Validate links.

-- Additional Readme and Tutorial in Spanish.